AguaClara/Filter_Constriction/Reports_Tutorials/Report2/Report1_edit.md

 Model is used in terms of a experimental model and also a theoretical model, consider only calling the theoretical model a model and the experimental model an experimental apparatus.
 </div>

-## Introduction (second draft done)
+## Introduction (third draft done)

-The Filter Constrictions subteam aimed to evaluate the hypothesis that as flocs flow through channels in stacked rapid sand (StaRS) filters, they deposit preferentially at flow constrictions.
-According to the Cylindrical Annulus Geometry (CAG) Theory, due to a constriction’s convergent streamlines, particles passing near a channel's edge progressively draw closer to this edge and deposit through sedimentation and interception [(Li et. al. 2018)](https://www.overleaf.com/read/cwqydwgftkmn).
-To evaluate the CAG theory and better understand the filtration process in AguaClara's water treatment plants, the Filter Constrictions subteam developed a method to model and analyze floc accumulation at a sand filter’s constriction points.
+The Filter Constrictions subteam aimed to evaluate the hypothesis that, as flocs flow through channels in stacked rapid sand (StaRS) filters, flocs deposit preferentially at the edges of flow constrictions.
+According to the StaRS Filter Theory subteam's Cylindrical Annulus Geometry (CAG) Theory, particles passing near a constriction's edge progressively draw closer to this edge and deposit through sedimentation and interception [(Li et. al. 2018)](https://www.overleaf.com/read/cwqydwgftkmn).
+To evaluate the CAG theory and to better understand the filtration process in AguaClara's water treatment plants, the Filter Constrictions subteam developed a method to model and analyze floc accumulation at a sand filter’s constriction points.

 The Fall 2017 subteam built a flow cell comprised of two clear acrylic blocks separated by a layer of silicone.
 Members cut a rectangular channel out of this silicone layer.
 A wire lay across the channel, decreasing the area for particles to flow through and creating a constriction.
-The camera recorded what occurred at this single-wire constriction.
-To better distinguish flocs in the camera footage, the subteam used red dye instead of clay to create flocs.
+While water containing flocs was pumped through the flow cell, a camera recorded what occurred at this single-wire constriction; to better distinguish flocs in the camera footage, the subteam generated flocs from red dye instead of clay.

 <div class="alert alert-block alert-danger">
 Consider putting the numbers/details in the methods or manual sections.

+done
 </div>

 The Spring 2018 subteam determined that this design was insufficient to model a sand filter's constrictions.
 Since the camera recorded perpendicularly to the flow cell and the wire lay across said cell, the constriction was outside the camera’s plane of view.
 Also, the constriction was only two-dimensional; when flocs deposited, other flocs could pass around them in a path dissimilar to that in a sand filter.
 The Spring 2018 subteam aimed to alter the flow cell to contain more realistic constrictions, all visible to the camera.

-To determine the most efficient and effective method to model floc accumulation at a filter's constrictions, the subteam tested and captured videos of two new constriction designs: the sand constriction, and the silicone constriction.
+To determine the most efficient and effective method to model floc accumulation between a filter's sand particles, the subteam captured videos of flocs passing through two new constriction designs: a sand constriction, and a silicone constriction.
 Each design was named after the material constricting flow.
+These designs are explained in further detail in the Methods section.

 <div class="alert alert-block alert-danger">
 Again consider moving specific numbers into methods section.